nikkun1028/IntroAPIs_FinalProject/README.md

 <br />

 ## Problems/Concerns:
 Wanted to add more to the database about Monsters too, but it's going to be useless for this project (since it's not connected to any of other tables) so I decided not to include here.
 Also I gave up implementing Armors tables since I thought connecting 6 different tables to just Player table might be too much.
-I wanted this project to be less data. 😃
+I wanted this project to be less data. 😃 <br />
+Another major problem is that whenever you try to do `POST api/Player` it tries to create a new weaponType item with duplicated WeaponTypeID (which results an error) if you implement it into the request body.
+So, if you want to reference the weapon instead of assigning new weapon to the player, you need to do `PUT api/Player/ID`😭

 <br />
 <br />